umutbb/top-10-cicd-security-risks/Risks/CICD-SEC-02-Inadequate-Identity-And-Access-Management.md

 * Conduct a continuous analysis and mapping of all identities across all systems within the engineering ecosystem.
 For each identity, map the identity provider, level of permissions granted and level of permissions actually used.
 Ensure all methods of programmatic access are covered within the analysis.
-* Remove permissions not necessary for the ongoing work of each identity across the different systems in the environment.
+* **BRIGHT ACCESS REVIEW** Remove permissions not necessary for the ongoing work of each identity across the different systems in the environment.
-* Determine an acceptable period for disabling/removing stale accounts and disable/remove any identity which has surpassed the predetermined period of inactivity.
+* **KY** Determine an acceptable period for disabling/removing stale accounts and disable/remove any identity which has surpassed the predetermined period of inactivity.
-* Avoid creating local user accounts.
+* **KY** Avoid creating local user accounts.
 Instead, create and manage identities using a centralized organization component (IdP).
 Whenever local user accounts are in use, ensure that accounts which no longer require access are disabled/removed and that security policies around all existing accounts match the organization’s policies.
-* Continuously map all external collaborators and ensure their identities are aligned with the principle of least privilege.
+* **N/A** Continuously map all external collaborators and ensure their identities are aligned with the principle of least privilege.
 Whenever possible, grant permissions with a predetermined expiry date - for both human and programmatic accounts - and disable their account once the work is done.
-* Prevent employees from using their personal email addresses, or any address which belongs to a domain not owned and managed by the organization, against the SCM, CI, or any other CI/CD platform.
+* **PROXY** Prevent employees from using their personal email addresses, or any address which belongs to a domain not owned and managed by the organization, against the SCM, CI, or any other CI/CD platform.
 Continuously monitor for non-domain addresses across the different systems and remove non-compliant users.
-* Refrain from allowing users to self-register to systems, and grant permission on an as-needed basis.
+* **KY, ADMINS** Refrain from allowing users to self-register to systems, and grant permission on an as-needed basis.
-* Refrain from granting base permissions in a system to all users, and to large groups where user accounts are automatically assigned to.
+* **KY, ADMINS** Refrain from granting base permissions in a system to all users, and to large groups where user accounts are automatically assigned to.
-* Avoid using shared accounts.
+* **KY, SA** Avoid using shared accounts.
 Create dedicated accounts for each specific context, and grant the exact set of permissions required for the context in question.

 ## References